View all categories

 Oxytocin, often referred to as the “love and cuddle hormone” is not only released during breastfeeding, but also with orgasm.
 This hormone is released by the pituitary gland in the brain and promotes bonding and intimacy.

-Many find orgasm to be relaxing; so much so, many will often drift off to sleep after sexual activity with or without a partner.
-Some report a more restful night’s sleep after orgasm.
-Many women self-pleasure to relax and fall asleep peacefully.
+Many find orgasm to be relaxing; so much so, that many will often drift off to sleep after sexual activity with or without a partner.
 Orgasm also releases oxytocin and plays a role in regulating cortisol (stress hormone) levels.
 Endorphins or “feel good chemicals” are also secreted with orgasm and provide a general sense of well-being.

 Let’s not forget the vagina, which is incredibly responsive to estrogen and self-lubricates during arousal and stimulation.
 This lubrication is a direct result of healthy blood flow.
-In some cases, such as during menopause for example, estrogen levels decrease and genital blood flow is impaired leading to the potential for discomfort during sex, or the inability to achieve orgasm.
-Ristela®, a non-hormonal dietary supplement designed to enhance sexual satisfaction, works by increasing blood flow to the genitals during the sexual response.*
+In some cases, such as during menopause for example, estrogen levels decrease and genital blood flow is diminished, leading to the potential for vaginal dryness and discomfort during sex, and a weakened, harder to achieve orgasm.
+Ristela®, a hormone-free dietary supplement which is designed to enhance sexual satisfaction, works by increasing blood flow to the genitals during the sexual response.*

 During orgasm, muscles of the pelvic floor contract over and over.
 This is akin to strength training for these important muscles and may help over time to keep organs, including the bladder, supported to help maintain continence.

-Orgasm has long been known to help relieve menstrual cramps.
-In fact, many who ask about engaging in sexual play during their menses are encouraged to go for it… pleasure and cramp relief!
+Orgasms have long been known to help relieve menstrual cramps.
+In fact, many who ask about engaging in sexual play during their menses are encouraged to go for it – pleasure and cramp relief!

-It seems like women truly are the ultimate multitaskers indeed; one orgasm simultaneously accomplishes strength training, stress reduction, a good night’s sleep and sheer pleasure.
+It seems like women truly are the ultimate multitaskers; indeed.
+One orgasm simultaneously accomplishes strength training, stress reduction, a good night’s sleep and sheer pleasure.
+If you find that menopause is impacting the strength or intensity of your orgasms, you have options.
+Some simple lifestyle changes can make a big impact in improving the feeling of orgasm.

 Comments